 - 1. Click on the Analysis tab and select the Reliability page. - 2.
-Select the two data files you wish to compare (repeated observations of the same video clip). - 3.
-Name the reliability output file and indicate where this file should be created. - 4.
+Select the two data files you wish to compare (simultaneous observations of the same individual). - Name the reliability output file and indicate where this file should be created. - 4.
 Click Calculate Reliability to perform the calculations.
-The file extension. rel.res will automatically be added to your file name and this comma delimited text file can be opened in excel.
+The file extension. rel.res will automatically be added to your file name and this commadelimited text file can be opened in excel.